 Most cities have decent public transportation systems, and many countries have good rail or bus systems throughout.
 Using mass transit will keep your carbon emissions down while traveling.
 Getting information on routes can be tricky and may require asking knowledgeable locals.
 Google Maps has public transportation routes information for some areas, with train stops indicated on most maps.
 If you have a GPS, this can help prevent you from getting hopelessly lost or missing your stop.

 Don’t forget to taper down your home energy use while traveling.
 If your home will be unused, turn off your hot water heater to eliminate standby loss.
-Turn your heating system down and unplug any unnecessary gadgets, such as cordless phones, alarm clocks, electric toothbrushes, televisions, DVD players, and stereos, which often drain electricity even when not in use.
+Turn your heating system down and unplug any unnecessary gadgets, such as alarm clocks, electric toothbrushes, televisions, DVD players, computers, modems, and printers, which often drain electricity even when not in use.

 Images courtesy of Sarah Lozanova

 Editor’s note: Originally published on April 7, 2015, this article was updated in December 2018.